Court Moor School is committed to providing excellent Careers Information, Advice, and Guidance for our students (CIAG).

-We are rolling out a programme over this next year where all students will be given access to Start, a free, online careers platform designed to connect 11-18 year olds with their future career potential.
+At Court Moor all students have access to Start, a free, online careers platform designed to connect 11-18 year olds with their future career potential.
 It combines the most comprehensive source of information with a personalised experience and career planning tools, helping our students to make more informed decisions about their future study and career options, as well as developing their employability.
 It provides information suitable for teacher use (subject specific information), information suitable for parents such as local work force information and post 16 courses and options and information for employers who may be coming into the school to work with groups of students.

 - A student profile: students build their profile and access personalised study and career information.